gtag('config', 'G-FPK98LK0QZ'); About the Artist – Anne Bedrick Fine Art

 About the Artist:

-Deeply engaged in the cultural life of the Coachella Valley, Bedrick is a co-founder of Desert Open Studios, an annual open-studio tour supporting over 150 artists.
-She also helped establish the Modernism Week Art District Tour and the monthly art walks in The Perez Art District, where her studio is located.
+Bedrick co-founded Desert Open Studios, an annual open-studio tour supporting over 150 artists, and helped establish both the Modernism Week Art District Tour and the monthly art walks in the Perez Art District, where her studio is located.

 Download CV